Pimp My LLM: Leveraging Variability Modeling to Tune Inference Hyperparameters: Methodology

-All experiments were conducted on a node equipped with an AMD EPYC 7513 (Zen 3) processor, 512\,GiB of memory, and $4$ Nvidia A100-SXM4-40GB (40\,GiB) GPUs.
+All experiments were conducted on a node from the Grid5000 platform,\footnote{\url{https://www.grid5000.fr/}} equipped with an AMD EPYC 7513 (Zen 3) processor, 512\,GiB of memory, and $4$ Nvidia A100-SXM4-40GB (40\,GiB) GPUs.
 The system ran Debian~11 (Bullseye) with the Linux 5.10.0-28-amd64 kernel.